 - Utilize field and laboratory methods/technologies to measure and describe environmental factors.

-- Demonstrate an understanding geologic time scales and processes.
+- Demonstrate an understanding of geologic time scales and processes.

 Outcome Assessment Strategies

 - Written assessments:

 - Essay, short and multiple choice exams.